Forget-Me-Now: Production

-Themes
+Themes and analysis

-Christopher C. Kirby, Jonathan Hillard, and Matthew Holmes, writing for a section in the book Arrested Development and Philosophy: They've Made a Huge Mistake, argue that the episode features Gob's only genuine moment of character growth in the series—when he admits to Steve Holt that he is his father, and the two embrace.
-They note that this moment carries deeper emotional weight because of how poorly Gob has been treated by George Sr. throughout his life, making the scene both sincere and unaffected by irony.
-Despite this growth, Gob remains selfish in the episode, going to great lengths to conceal his mistakes—including drugging himself with his own "forget-me-now" pill just to forget his embrace with Steve.
-Author Lauren Bratslavsky describes the episode as an example of "Hurwitz toying with the audience's expectations" regarding the show's incest themes, revealing that Steve is Gob's son and retroactively adding an incestuous element to Steve and Maeby's previously normal relationship.
+Christopher C. Kirby, Jonathan Hillard, and Matthew Holmes, writing for the book Arrested Development and Philosophy: They've Made a Huge Mistake, argue that the episode features Gob's only genuine moment of character growth in the series—when he admits to Steve Holt that he is his father, and the two embrace.
+They argue that this moment carries deeper emotional weight because of how poorly Gob has been treated by George Sr. throughout his life, making the scene both sincere and unaffected by irony.
+Despite this growth, Gob remains selfish in the episode, as asserted by author Daniel Malloy, with Gob going to great lengths to conceal his mistakes—including drugging himself with his own "Forget-Me-Now" pill just to forget his embrace with Steve.
+Author Lauren Bratslavsky describes the episode as an example of "Hurwitz [toying] with audiences expectations" regarding the show's incest themes, revealing that Steve is Gob's son and retroactively adding an incestuous element to Steve and Maeby's previously normal relationship.
 The episode also marks a point where the series becomes less subtle in foreshadowing Rita's later-revealed intellectual disability; she sits on a bench whose obscured sign reads "Wee Brain".

-The episode's titular forget-me-now pills have been compared to aspects of Charles Dickens's Little Dorrit.
+The episode's titular "Forget-Me-Now" pills have been compared to aspects of Charles Dickens's Little Dorrit.

-Philosopher Michael Cholbi references the episode heavily in his diagnosis of Gob with bipolar disorder, citing his compulsive use of the "forget-me-now" pill and self-loathing as indicators of depressive tendencies.
+Philosopher Michael Cholbi references the episode heavily in his diagnosis of Gob with bipolar disorder, citing his compulsive use of the "Forget-Me-Now" pill and self-loathing as indicators of depressive tendencies.
 Similarly, Matthew Gannon interprets "Forget-Me-Now" as a reflection of the show's broader theme of family—how, despite their flaws and often poor judgment, the Bluths care for Michael and shape his personality and values.
 Throughout Arrested Development, Tobias frequently speaks in innuendos alluding to his closeted homosexuality.
-As author Navid Sabet observes, the episode is unusually direct in that regard: Tobias tells the family he used to be both an analyst and a therapist, revealing a business card that combines the two profession titles into "analrapist".
+As author Navid Sabet observes, the episode is forthright in that regard: Tobias tells the family he used to be both an analyst and a therapist, revealing a business card that combines the two profession titles into "analrapist".
 The episode holds strong parallels with the book Little Dorrit by Charles Dickens, as does a majority of season three, according to scholar Clayton Carlyle Tarr.
-He likens the forget-me-now pills to the message inscribed inside of the watch found in Little Dorrit, which reads "Do Not Forget".
-Tarr notes that the forget-me-now pills and the watch's message also hold a seemingly purposeful difference, as the pills are not as mysterious as the message, which is treated as a bigger revelation; he also finds irony in the fact that Little Dorrit places emphasis on the act of remembrance, where "Forget-Me-Now" has a common theme of forgetting past events.
+He likens the "Forget-Me-Now" pills to the message inscribed inside of the watch found in Little Dorrit, which reads "Do Not Forget".
+Tarr believed that the "Forget-Me-Now" pills and the watch's message also held a seemingly purposeful difference, as the pills are not as mysterious as the message, which is treated as a bigger revelation; he also finds irony that Little Dorrit emphasizes the act of remembrance, whereas "Forget-Me-Now" centers on forgetting past events.